-Department of Economics E-mail: tengyu.zhao@connect.ust.hk
+Department of Economics E-mail: eckuan@ust.hk

-Zoom meeting ID 251-990-4051 Office hours: Mon 10 - 11 am
+LSK 6066 / Zoom meeting ID 510-092-8394 Office hours: Tue 9-10:30 am

 Course description

 It could be argued that the primary subject of the economics discipline is development.
 Certainly governments all over the world worry about their countries' development, and most individuals are concerned about their economic and social wellbeing.
 So, for economists and indeed all interested citizens, it is useful to understand how economies grow, what it means for an economy to be developed, and what barriers individuals and countries face in achieving development.